palak-0115/Sales-Analysis-Dashboard/README.md

 # Sales-Analysis-Dashboard
-This Sales Analysis Dashboard provides a comprehensive overview of the business performance in terms of orders, revenue, customer behavior, and product/occasion-based insights.
-The analysis enables data-driven decision-making by identifying revenue drivers, customer spending patterns, and operational performance.
+## Project Objective
+This is Ferns and Retals Sales Analysis that specifies in sending gifts for various occasions like Diwali, Birthday, Anniversary, Holi and many more.
+This is a type of report so that the data should be understood more clearly.